De-Serve/DeServe-Protocol/README.md

-# DeStay Protocol
+# DeServe Protocol

+DeServe Protocol - created for the Solana Grizzlython Hackathon

 ## Overview

-The Solana payment protocol between businesses and users.
+DeServe is a decentralized protocol built on the Solana blockchain.
+It aims to decentralize a variety of services and industries by eliminating middlemen/platform fees and making services more transparent.

-Features:
+Key Features:

 -   Create order